shegx01/ex_baning-assessment/README.md

 - Each `USER` is represented by a GenStage `Producer` and `ConsumerSupervisor` so that transactions are managed individually.

-- No Performance Bottleneck from sending more work to `USER` because `ConsumerSupervisor` only manages the events and works are being done in another process by monitored `Elixir TASK` module
+- No Performance Bottleneck from sending more work to `USER` because `ConsumerSupervisor` only manages the events and works are being done in another monitored process by `Elixir TASK`  via `ExBanking.Customer.Worker` module

 - Work cannot be lost due to `ConsumerSupervisor` monitors the state of the worker and restarts the job should they fails.